MASTER THE LUNG

-Without proper lung monitors or CT scannning at the bedside (Gattinoni et al. 2006), intensivists are blind and lost.
+Without proper lung diagnostic tools or CT scannning at the bedside (Gattinoni et al. 2006), intensivists are blind and lost.
 Default protocols for lung protection are clearly limited, causing harm in a large proportion of patients (Grasso et al. 2007; Briel et al. 2010)

-In this context, the Enlight® technology was created with the explicit goal of providing tools for optimizing mechanical ventilation.
-The concept was to enhance the diagnostic capabilities of intensivists, helping them to take smart decisions at the bedside.
+In this context, the Enlight® technology was created with the explicit goal of providing tools for optimizing and individualizing mechanical ventilation.
+The concept was to enhance the diagnostic capabilities of intensivists, helping them to take well informed decisions at the bedside.
 By providing intuitive images of the lung condition, we help them to individualize lung protection.

 In a quick assessment that takes less than 5 minutes, physicians can verify the potential for lung recruitment and select PEEP levels minimizing collapse and overdistension, simultaneously.
 As useful as a radar in a cloudy sky, physicians can now see what is happening inside the patient's lung.